CafeVariomeUoL/cv3-docs/Writerside/topics/query-builder-and-query-result.md

 #### Empty default to "any"

-For any filter that contains an empty value (for example, empty HPO code or 0/100 for age), they are considered empty, and equivalent to
-**not provided**.
-This means that the filter is not applied, and the record can have any value for that field.
+Any filter that contains an empty value (e.g., an empty <tooltip term="HPO">HPO</tooltip> code or 0/100 for age) is treated as if the filter was **not provided**.
+This means the filter is not applied, and the record can have any value for that field.

-Please note that CV3 do not support filter level negation.
-For example, if HPO filter is not applied, a subject with or without HPO field, or with anything in HPO field, may be included.
-This behavior is
-**different from negation, where a subject must not contain any HPO term**.
+Note that CV3 does not support filter-level negation.
+For example, if a <tooltip term="HPO">HPO</tooltip> filter is not applied, a subject with or without an HPO field, or with any value in the <tooltip term="HPO">HPO</tooltip> field, may be included.
+This is **different from negation, where a subject must not contain any HPO term**.

 #### Filter default to soft match

-If a filter is provided, however, the data is completely not present within the source, the filter will be ignored.
-This is a soft match behavior, where the filter is not applied if the data is not present.
-Specifically, soft match will only be applied if the entire source does not have that field.
-For example, for a collection:
+If a filter is provided, but the data is completely absent from the source, the filter will be ignored.
+This is known as soft match behavior, where the filter is not applied if the data is not present.
+Specifically, soft match occurs only when the entire source lacks that particular field.
+For example, in a collection:

 ```json
 [